comit-network/RFCs/RFC-002-SWAP.md

 ### Swap Protocol

-A protocol that defines the steps, transactions and communications needed to proceed with an atomic swap.
+A protocol that defines the steps, transactions and communications needed to proceed with a swap.

 [RFC-003](wip) is an available swap protocol.
 However, it is not limited to [RFC-003](wip) and this RFC is expected to be the building block for several swap protocols.